Your club or conference committee needs to secure donations to support their events.

 Please review these guidelines before getting started on fundraising:

 Develop Your Fundraising Plan

-- Schedule a meeting with the Student Affairs team (Amy Hornstein and Julia Rosof) and the CMG Account Manager that covers the industry you're seeking sponsorship from.
-They will review your target list and provide advice and recommendations.
-This initial meeting and sharing your target list is essential to your fundraising success.
+- Schedule a meeting with the CMG Account Manager that covers the industry you’re seeking sponsorship from to have them review your target list, provide advice and recommendations, and help you develop your pitch.

 - Prepare the next phone call and anticipate potential obstacles ahead of time and prepare a response.